-Name, Age and Address Directors who are Position(s) held with Fund Length of Time Served (1) Business Experience and Occupations During Last Five Years Other Director- ships (2) Interested Persons (3) Allen F. Grum (57) c/o 2200 Rand Building Buffalo NY 14203 President of Rand and a Director 1996 President and Chief Executive Officer since 1996.
+Name, Age and Address Directors who are Interested Persons (3) Position(s) held with Fund Length of Time Served (1) Business Experience and Occupations During Last Five Years Other Directorships (2) Allen F. Grum (58) c/o 2200 Rand Building Buffalo NY 14203 President of Rand and a Director 1996 President and Chief Executive Officer since 1996.
 Prior thereto, Mr. Grum served as Senior Vice President of Rand Capital Corporation commencing in June 1995.
 From 1994 to 1995, Mr. Grum was Executive Vice President of Hamilton Financial Corporation and from 1991-1994 he served as Senior Vice President of Marine Midland Mortgage Corporation.
 Mr. Grum serves on a number of Boards of Directors of companies in which Rand Capital Corporation has an investment.
 His in-depth knowledge of Rand Capital Corporation's operations, and the industries in which the Corporation operates makes Mr. Grum qualified to serve as a Director.
-None Robert S. McLeese (61) c/o 2200 Rand Building Buffalo, NY 14203 Director 2015 President and Chief Executive Officer of Colmac Holdings, Ltd. since 1977, which holds the stock of various other companies and invests excess funds; founder and President of Access Capital Corp. since 1990, which provides advice to developers, lenders, purchasers and sellers of independent power projects and assists in negotiating financing for such persons or entities; and Chairman and Chief Executive Officer of ACI Energy, Inc., which is an owner-operator of solid fuelled power plants.
+None Robert S. McLeese (62) c/o 2200 Rand Building Buffalo, NY 14203 Director 2015 Chairman of Colmac Holdings Limited since 2011, President since 1990, and Chief Financial Officer since 1977, which holds the stock of various other companies and invests excess funds; founder and President of Access Capital Corp. since 1990, which provides advice to developers, lenders, purchasers and sellers of independent power projects and assists in negotiating financing for such persons or entities; and Chairman and Chief Executive Officer of ACI Energy, Inc., which is an owner-operator of solid fueled power plants.
 Mr. McLeese's skills as a chartered accountant and his experience investing in both private and public companies makes Mr. McLeese qualified to serve as a Director of Rand.
-None E. Wycliffe Orr, Jr. (37) c/o 2200 Rand Building Buffalo, NY 14203 Director 2015 Managing Director of JAM Capital Partners Management since September 2013.
-Mr. Orr was previously a research analyst with Privet Fund Management, which is a hedge fund, from 2011 to 2013 and a portfolio manager for Timbervest Crossover Partners II, L.P., which is a real estate private equity firm, from 2006 to 2009.
-Mr. Orr's experience evaluating equity and debt investments in both private and public companies makes Mr. Orr qualified to serve as a Director of Rand.
 None